Sparse Control of Quantum Systems: Quantum dynamics with controls: physical examples

-We now give four examples of \eqref{eq:evolution}, all of which are of significant physical interest. \begin{example} (Spin of a spin 1/2 particle in a magnetic field) This is the simplest control system of physical interest.
-It arises as a basic example in NMR, and more recently as a model of a single qubit in quantum information theory (see~\cite{SKSCKMDHMCNJ:2014:NJP} for a recent careful experimental realization of this system and \cite{BCGGJ:2002:JMP} for rigorous mathematical results).
+We now give three examples for~\eqref{eq:evolution} of physical interest.
+The first one has been included to recall the quantum mechanical meaning of oscillatory controls which forms the starting point for the time-frequency approach developed here; the other two will be used in the simulations in this paper. \begin{example} (Spin of a spin 1/2 particle in a magnetic field) This is the simplest control system of physical interest.
+It arises as a basic example in NMR, and more recently as a model of a single qubit in quantum information theory (see~\cite{SKSCKMDHMCNJ:2014:NJP} for a recent careful experimental realization of this system and~\cite{BCGGJ:2002:JMP} for rigorous mathematical results).
 It already exhibits surprisingly many features of complex systems.
 The spin at time $t$ is a unit vector in the Hilbert space $\mc H=\C^2$.
-The general evolution equation of a spin in a time-dependent magnetic field $B \colon \R \to \R^3$ is \be i\partial_t \psi(t) = - \gamma B(t)\cdot S \, \psi(t) = - \gamma \sum_{\ell=1}^3 B_\alpha(t) S_\alpha \, \psi(t) \ee where the component operators $S_\alpha$ of the spin operator $S$ are given by $\hbar/2$ times the Pauli matrices, i.e.\ in atomic units ($\hbar=1$)
+The general evolution equation of a spin in a time-dependent magnetic field $B \colon \R \to \R^3$ is